oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 - What interests you about this project?
 Why is it worth doing?
 - Prior experience (especially with regards to technical skills that are needed for the project).
 - Links to 1-5 PRs you've made that showcase your best work, especially any Oppia ones.
 The list should include at least one Oppia PR, but you can also include some other PRs from major open-source projects if you like.
 - Project plan and implementation strategy.
+This should be detailed, and should follow [Oppia's design doc template](https://docs.google.com/document/d/1eMivKj5uWkOkj4AB684JVJslAe49gSskZ-VsyUjgPN4/edit).

 **Summer Plans**
 - Which timezone(s) will you primarily be in during the summer?